Our office will be closed, Friday, July 3rd in observance of

 In addition to property record inventory and appraisal reports maintained on properties in the counties, the assessor is required to keep numerous other records.
 A detailed series of maps showing all properties in the county must be maintained.
 A geographic information system (GIS) and set of aerial survey photos are also a vital part of the mapping system in most counties.
 Each time a parcel of property is sold or divided, or a new plat is filed, the transaction is shown in the assessor's records.
 The assessor maintains the assessment roll of the county, listing ownership, description, tax code area, location, and the assessed valuation of all property in the county.

-• 2024 Real Property value notices were mailed out on 06-14-2024.
-(If you wish to appeal your value, a petition form MUST be filed with the Board of Equalization within 30 days after the date the notices were mailed.)
+2026 Real Property value notices were mailed out on 7-2-2026.
+(If you wish to appeal your value, a petition form MUST be filed with the Board of Equalization within 30 days of the postmark date on the envelope.) *** Appeal deadline is August 1, 2026. ***

-• Senior Citizen/Disabled Persons Property Tax Exemption Renewals REMINDERS were mailed out May 5, 2025.
-Renewals are due by May 31, 2025, with proof of your 2024 total household income.
+Senior Citizen/Disabled Persons Property Tax Exemption Renewals were mailed out November 26, 2025.
+Renewals are due by May 29, 2026, with proof of your 2025 total household income.
 If you have any questions, please call our office.

 #1 Frequently Asked Question: